gersonmoraes/dryunit/README.md

 ## About the extension

 This project was originated as a PPX.
-It turns out this setup introduces the unnecessary preprocess of every test file, and that's not what most users need.
+It turns out this setup introduces the unnecessary preprocess of every test file, needs to be randomly modified at every build to bypass jbuilder cache, and overall, that's not even what most users need.

 It is still available as the optional package `ppx_dryunit`.
 Currently the extension provides roughly the same functionality as the command line, plus the possibility to detect tests only in the current file, which is its recommended setup.